Broadway Bill: Critical response

 In his review for The New York Times, Andre Sennwald called the film a "sly and impertinent screen comedy, painlessly whimsical and completely engaging".
 Seenwald continues:

 Seenwald goes on to praise the performances of the entire cast, singling out the "enormously agreeable" Warner Baxter and Myrna Loy who "reaffirms our faith in her, both as a light comedienne and as a person".
 Seenwald concludes by recommending Broadway Bill "without reservations".

 In his review for AllMovie, Bruce Eder gave the film four out of five stars, writing that the film was "almost too much movie for its own good", with perhaps too many digressions and characters.
 Despite these shortcomings, Eder concludes that the director ultimately delivers a good film:

-Variety magazine concluded, "If any racetrack picture ever had a chance to beat the no-femme-draw bugaboo, Broadway Bill is the picture.
+Variety magazine wrote "If any racetrack picture ever had a chance to beat the no-femme-draw bugaboo, Broadway Bill is the picture.
 It has a story, a tiptop cast—and Frank Capra's direction."

 Home media

-Broadway Bill was released on DVD on August 31, 2004 by Paramount in 1:33:1 aspect ratio.
+Broadway Bill was released on DVD on August 31, 2004, by Paramount in 1:33:1 aspect ratio.
 An introduction by Frank Capra Jr. was included as a special feature.
 A DVD version was released by Warner Home Video (under license from Paramount) on April 22, 2014.